 The best place to hear the Echo Valley echo is at Hans Christian Spring, slightly to the left of the path.

-Ekkodalen, as well as the remaining valleys on Bornholm, arose as a result of great tectonic tensions.
-Cracking the earth's crust formed deep valleys.
-Rain and water washed away the deposits and began to form visible vertical rock walls.
-The walls of glacial valleys provide optimal protection against the wind, and at the bottom of the valley there are good conditions for plant growth: mild in winter and cool and shady in summer.
+Ekkodalen, and the other valleys on Bornholm, were formed by great tectonic stresses.
+The earth's crust cracked and created deep valleys.
+Rain and water washed away sediments and began to form visible vertical rock walls.
+The walls of the glacial rift valleys provide optimum protection from the wind and the valley floor has good conditions for plant growth: mild in winter and cool and shady in summer.

-In 1809, Hans Rømer, to the consternation of local peasants who lost their right to free grazing, built an impressive stone wall around the forest, which still stands today.
-Hans Rømer served as a forester in the years 1800-36, creating the Almindingen forest, the third largest forest in Denmark.
-He also built a Rømersdal half-timbered building, which is still the residence of the state forester.
+In 1809.
+Hans Rømer, to the dismay of the local peasants who had lost their right to graze freely, built an impressive stone wall around the forest, which still stands today.
+Hans Rømer served as a forester from 1800-36, creating the Almindingen forest, the third largest forest in Denmark.
+He also built the lattice-framed building Rømersdal, which is still the residence of the state forester.

 Today the valley is used as a lush pasture for cows.

-The spring of Hans Christian was once an ancient holy well.
-It was believed that its very clean and tasty water had medicinal properties.
-In the 1920s and 1930s, it was also called Ørsted's Radium Spring.
+The spring was an ancient sacred well.
+Its very clear and tasty water was believed to be curative.
+In the 1920s and 1930s it was also called Ørsted's Radium Spring.